GraniteGobbler/de2-project/README.md

 Energy = Energy + (Energy_increment / 3600);     // [mWh]
 ```

 During the measurement the electrical quantities are shown on the display and updated every second.
 The `oled_puts();` function is required in order to write a string into the OLED RAM.
 We write a lot into that RAM and usually specify the exact spot on the display.
 For that we have devised a simple function that accepts values of variables.
 It also sends that string via UART for debugging purposes.
+Other functions are listed in the `batterymeter.h` [library documentation](https://granitegobbler.github.io/de2-project/).

 ``` c
 void batterymeter_write_var(unsigned int x, unsigned int y, float value, char* string)